john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 [Pytest](https://docs.pytest.org/en/8.0.x/) is a popular alternative to unittest.
 One nice feature is that tests that have been written with the unittest framework can already be run with pytest.
-For example, the file `test_student.py` can be run on the command line as follows:
+For example, the file `test_student.py` above can be run on the command line as follows:

     > pytest test_student.py
     ============================= test session starts ==============================